Beach evolution: Deltas

 Deltas are nourished by alluvial systems and accumulate sand and silt, growing where the sediment flux from land is large enough to avoid complete removal by coastal currents, tides, or waves.

-Most modern deltas formed during the last five thousand years, after the present sea-level high stand was attained.
-However, not all sediment remains permanently in place: in the short term (decades to centuries), exceptional river floods, storms or other energetic events may remove significant portions of delta sediment or change its lobe distribution and, on longer geological time scales, sea-level fluctuations lead to the destruction of deltaic features.
+Most modern deltas are formed during the last five thousand years, after the present sea-level high stand was attained.
+However, not all sediment remains permanently in place: in the short term (decades to centuries), exceptional river floods, storms or other energetic events may remove significant portions of delta sediment or change its lobe distribution (pattern in which sediments are deposited across Delta, forming distinct, lobe shaped structures) and, on longer geological time scales, sea-level fluctuations lead to the destruction of deltaic features.

 Subsidence and uplift related sea-level changes

-Subsidence is the motion of the Earth's surface downward relative to the sea level due to internal geodynamic causes.
+Subsidence is the motion of the Earth's surface downward relative to the sea level due to internal geodynamic causes, It can occur naturally or due to human activities.
 The opposite of subsidence is uplift, which increases elevation.

 Venice is probably the best-known example of a subsiding location.
-It experiences periodic flooding when extreme high tides or surges arrive.
+Built suspended over a coastal lagoon, it experiences periodic flooding when extreme high tides or surges arrive; St Mark's Square is built only 55 centimeters above sea level.
 This phenomenon is caused by the compaction of young sediments in the Po River delta area, magnified by subsurface water and gas exploitation.
 Man-made works to solve this progressive sinking have been unsuccessful.

 Mälaren, the third-largest lake in Sweden, is an example of deglacial uplift.
 It was once a bay on which seagoing vessels were once able to sail far into the country's interior, but it ultimately became a lake.
 Its uplift was caused by deglaciation: the removal of the weight of ice-age glaciers caused rapid uplift of the depressed land.
 For 2,000 years as the ice was unloaded, uplift proceeded at about 7.5 cm/year.
 Once deglaciation was complete, uplift slowed to about 2.5 cm annually, and it decreased exponentially after that.
 Today, annual uplift rates are 1 cm or less, and studies suggest that rebound will continue for about another 10,000 years.
 The total uplift from the end of deglaciation may be up to 400 m.